ChristianMLand/curriculum_ideas/properties.md

         self.created_at = data['created_at']
         self.updated_at = data['updated_at']

+    @classmethod
+    def get_all(cls,data=None):
+        ...

     @property
     def recipes_created(self):
         return recipe_model.Recipe.get_all({'creator_id':self.id})
 ```
 Now our code is super short and dynamic, but there is still something we need to be careful with when using the property decorator.
 Think back to our original example for why we might want to have association between classes.
 We wanted to be able to display all of the recipes, alongside the user that created them.
-The property decorator absolutely still allows us to do that, however because the value of the property gets calculated when the attribute is accessed, if we had 5 recipes all created by the same user, we would end up querying for that same user 5 seperate times in the same request-response cycle.
+The property decorator absolutely still allows us to do that, however because the value of the property gets calculated when the attribute is accessed, if we had 5 recipes all created by the same user,` we would end up querying for that same user 5 seperate times in the same request-response cycle.
 This is definitely not ideal, as that number could potentially be much larger than 5, causing us to do lots of unecessary querying and slowing down our application.

 One solution to this problem is implementing temporary [*caching*](caching.md), which will be explained in a future section.
 For now however, a mix of the property decorator as well as the more traditional joining and parsing should be able to handle all of your association related needs!